nessabauer/finance/README.md

-# finance
+# Finance - CS50

-Finance - CS50
+Implement a website via which users can “buy” and “sell” stocks.